sweattep/modern_quotes/README.md

 >There was no diversity and almost no accuracy among the characters of color at all.

 >the current status quo that fosters a climate of misclassification of millions of workers as overtime exempt which robs them both of wages and their own personal time

+> Parents never stop worrying about their kids, but kids realise as they get older that they worry about their parents too.